A radius 1 irreducibility criterion for lattices in products of trees: Finite groups with locally -transitive actions on product graphs

-We have $M = N \cong \mathbf C_3^2$.
-Notice that $N$ has $4$~cyclic subgroups of order~$3$, which are permuted by $G$.
+Since $M$ and $N$ both act regularly on the set of geometric edges of $X_i$, we have $M = N \cong \mathbf C_3^2$.
+Notice that $N$ is a $3$-Sylow subgroup of $G$.
+It has $4$~cyclic subgroups of order~$3$, which are permuted by $G$.
 Since $N$ is minimal normal in $G$, that permutation action must be fixed-point-free.
-Let now $\sigma$ be an involution in $G_{x_i}$.
-Then $\sigma$ has $2$ or $4$ fixed points in $VX_i$.
-If $\sigma$ has $2$ fixed points, then its conjugation action on $N$ maps each element on its inverse, and hence it acts trivially on the set of cyclic subgroups of $N$.
-This would imply that the cyclic subgroup of $G_{x_{3-i}}$ of order~$3$ is normalized by both $G_{x_1}$ and $G_{x_2}$.
+Each involution in $G$ has $0$, $2$ or $4$ fixed points in $VX_i$, and if some involution fixes $4$ vertices, then $G_{x_i}^{[1]}$ is non-trivial.
+Assume now that $|G_{x_i}| = 6$, so that $G_{x_i} \cong \Sym(3)$ and $G_{x_i}^{[1]}=\{1\}$.
+Then every involution $\sigma \in G_{x_i}$ has $2$ fixed points on $VX_i$.
+It follows that its conjugation action on $N$ maps each element on its inverse, and hence it acts trivially on the set of cyclic subgroups of $N$.
+This implies that the cyclic subgroup of $G_{x_{3-i}}$ of order~$3$ is normalized by both $G_{x_1}$ and $G_{x_2}$.
 Thus it is normal in $G$ by Lemma~\ref{lem:Basic}, contradicting the minimality of $N$.
-We deduce that $\sigma$ has $4$ fixed points.
-Denoting by $x'_i$ the neighbour of $x_i$ fixed by $\sigma$, we deduce that $\sigma \in G_{x'_i}^{[1]}$, so that $|G_{x_i}| = |G_{x'_i}| = 12$.
-We deduce that $X_{3-i}$ is a $3$-regular graph with $12$~vertices which is also a Cayley graph for $G_{x_i}$ on which the group $G$ acts locally $2$-transitively.
+We deduce that $|G_{x_i}| = 12$.
+Hence $X_{3-i}$ is a $3$-regular graph with $12$~vertices which is also a Cayley graph for $G_{x_i}$ on which the group $G$ acts locally $2$-transitively.
 Such a graph does not exist by \cite[Theorem~1.1]{LiLu}.